hfeisal/alx-system_engineering-devops/0x00-shell_basics/README.md

 Bye bye My first directory
 Back to the future
 a script that lists all files
-a script that prints the type of the file named iamafile
+a script that prints the type of the file named iam
+ We are symbols, and inhabit symbols